Wild Geranium

 What are landscaping ideas for Wild Geranium?

-It’s an excellent choice for planting under trees, along the edges of woodlands, or in a shaded garden bed.
+Wild Geranium is an excellent choice for planting under trees, along the edges of woodlands, or in a shaded garden bed.
 Wild geranium will feel right at home if you have a spot in your garden that gets dappled sunlight or morning sun with afternoon shade.

-Wild geranium can also fill in gaps in a naturalistic or cottage-style garden.
+Wild Geranium can also fill in gaps in a naturalistic or cottage-style garden.
 Its mounding habit makes it a great groundcover, and it pairs well with other woodland plants.

 Plant swaths of Wild Geranium underneath trees for greenery and springtime flowers